ameyakhot/toondb/README.md

 ## Features

+- **MongoDB Support**: Adapter for MongoDB databases
 - **Token Efficiency**: 30-50% reduction in token usage compared to JSON
-- **Works with Existing Databases**: No migration needed - works with your current MongoDB, PostgreSQL, and more
+- **Works with Existing Databases**: No migration needed - works with your current MongoDB
 - **Easy Integration**: Simple adapter pattern - connect and query as usual
 - **Python-First**: Clean, intuitive API designed for Python developers
 - **Bidirectional Conversion**: Encode to TOON, decode back to Python data structures